Tijani-Dia/dj-tracker/README.md

 -   Provides hints on when to use `.count`, `.contains`, `.exists`
 -   Detect N+1 queries
 -   Detect when a deferred field is loaded
--   and many more insights into your queries....
+-   and many more insights into your queries with minimized overhead....

 ## Requirements